Deploy

 The destroy scripts which will be executed are the ones last deployed, so if you change the destroy script and immediately delete the Component (without deploying first) the latest version of scripts will NOT be ran, but the previous one, which was deployed before deleting.

-3. The resource cleanup is performed, which involves deleting resources which are not part of this deployment from Kubernetes namespaces involved in the Environment.
+- The Finalize cleanup is performed, which involves deleting resources which are not part of this deployment from Kubernetes namespaces involved in the Environment.

-Please note this is different from Step 4, where entire Components get deleted.
+Please note this is different from Cleanup component, where entire Components get deleted.
 Here, only extra resources are deleted.

 DNS Records